Service Intervals

 Standard Service Code Here you can enter a standard service code.

-Counter Type In this column you can enter a counter that is used for the service interval.
+Counter Type Select a counter that is used for the service interval in this column.
 By using the counter, the message for open service intervals of a service item can be triggered.
-For more information, see the Service Item Counters section.
+You’ll find more information on counters in the Service Item Counters chapter.

-Counter Due Value In this column you specify the value for the service item counter from which point in time you want to be notified when an inspection or maintenance is due according to the set service interval.
+Counter Due Value In this column, specify the value of the service item counter from which you want to be notified when an inspection or maintenance is due according to the set service interval.

 Due Date In this column you specify the date on which the service interval is shown as due.